domschrei/mallob/docs/app/satwithpre/README.md

 # SATWITHPRE Application Engine

-In the context of our [SAT'25 publication](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.SAT.2025.27) and subsequent [SAT Competition '26 submission](https://satres.kikit.kit.edu/papers/2026-mallob-cascading.pdf), we developed an alternative setup for distributed SAT solving where a number of (pre-)processing actors can interact in a DAG-like pipeline.
+This augmented engine for distributed SAT solving orchestrates a number of (pre-)processing actors that interact in a DAG-like pipeline.
 In this _Cascading Preprocessing_, preprocessors can be chained together - both sequential ones (like Satsuma or Kissat) and parallel ones (like MallobSweep) - and their results can be fed into parallel solvers, running in parallel or displacing each another.

 Compile Mallob with `-DMALLOB_APP_SATWITHPRE=1` and then set `-mono-app=SATWITHPRE` to use this setup.
-Readily configured presets are available via `config/presets/satcomp26-quick*`.
+A well performing example **preset** is available via `config/presets/satcomp26-quick`.

 ## Configuration